 As a primary short term incentive and as a means of tying compensation to the Corporation's performance, the Corporation has established a bonus plan for its executive officers, employees and consultants based and dependent upon, among other things, the financial performance of the Corporation for the applicable period.
 The bonus award is based upon a number of factors, including growth in reserves, production and cash flow per debt adjusted share.
-Bonus details are reviewed annually by the Board.
+Bonus details are reviewed annually by the Committee and approved by the Board.